jhudsl/OLD_Cancer_informatics_for_PIs/03-computing.Rmd

 ### Challenges of Cloud Computing

-Balancing these three opportunities are four challenges:
+Balancing these three benefits are four challenges:

 1) **Data Transfer**

 Data transfer and data management remains a cumbersome task.
-While storing data in the Cloud has its advantages, many people are still not willing to be for the corresponding storage costs.
+While storing data in the "Cloud" has its advantages, it also has corresponding storage costs.
 Thus, careful planning is necessary with regards to what data will be stored where, as well as budgeting the time necessary to transfer data back and forth.

 2) **Data Security**

-A discussion of data in the Cloud would not be complete without commenting on security compliance.
 Most Cloud resources offer features that make it easier to access and share data, and these features often come at the **expense of security**.
 Thus, special precautions must be implemented to securely store protected datasets such as human genome sequences and electronic health records.

 3) **Costs**